Implications of Narrow Spectra of Fast Radio Bursts: Narrow spectra of FRBs: observation and physical origin

-We can see that the relative spectral bandwidth $\Delta\nu/\nu_0$ depends on $S/N$ and the intrinsic spectral shape that is described by the above two power-law indexes.
-In practical measurement, one usually defines the spectral bandwidth via the full width at half maximum (FWHM) \citep[e.g.,][]{Kumar21b,Zhang23} or via the full width at tenth maximum (FWTM) \citep[e.g.,][]{Pleunis21} instead of that based on $S/N$, which replace $S/N $ with $2$ and $10$ in Eq.(\ref{rband}), respectively.
-For example, for FWHM, the relative spectral bandwidth of a radio burst is
+We can see that the relative spectral bandwidth $\Delta\nu/\nu_0$ depends on the factor of $N_{\rm FW}$ and the intrinsic spectral shape that is described by the above two power-law indexes. \emph{Since such a defined (FWHM or FWTM) relative spectral bandwidth only depends on the intrinsic spectral shape, the $\Delta\nu/\nu_0$ distribution of an FRB repeater should be narrow if the intrinsic spectral shape keeps unchanged.}

-\emph{Since such a defined (FWHM or FWTM) relative spectral bandwidth only depend on the intrinsic spectral shape, the $\Delta\nu/\nu_0$ distribution of an FRB repeater should be narrow for a given intrinsic radiation mechanism.} Most intrinsic radiation mechanisms involved in various astrophysical scenarios have a low-frequency spectral index of $\alpha_l<3$, see Table \ref{table} in detail.
+Most radiation mechanisms involved in various astrophysical scenarios have a low-frequency spectral index of $\alpha_l<3$, see Table \ref{table}.
 For example, the synchrotron self-absorption has a low-frequency spectral index of $\alpha=5/2$ \citep{Rybicki86} and the curvature radiation by a bunch-cavity (or electron-positron) pair has a low-frequency spectral index of $\alpha=8/3$ \citep{Yang20,Yang23}.
-Thus, for these radiation mechanisms with $\alpha_l<3$, the relative spectral bandwidth for FWHM should satisfy
+Thus, for these radiation mechanisms with $\alpha_l<3$, according to Eq.(\ref{SN2}), the relative spectral bandwidth for FWHM with $N_{\rm FW}=2$ should satisfy